C241-PS517-ISALAT/Isalat-MachineLearning/README.md

 # Isalat-MachineLearning

-Here are the dataset that used in this project https://www.kaggle.com/datasets/achmadnoer/alfabet-bisindo
+Here is the dataset that used in this project https://www.kaggle.com/datasets/achmadnoer/alfabet-bisindo

 Uploaded to Google Drive